We’re developing a new heritage strategy to plan how we acknowledge the distinctive heritage of our city, for the next 10 years and beyond.

 • Timeline item 5 - incomplete

-Analysis of feedback and finalisation of the Heritage Strategy
+Analysis of feedback and preparation of the Final Melbourne Heritage Strategy

 • Timeline item 6 - incomplete